Ariane (rocket family)

 Ariane is a series of European civilian expendable launch vehicles for space launch use.
 The name comes from the French spelling of the mythological character Ariadne.
 France first proposed the Ariane project and it was officially agreed upon at the end of 1973 after discussions between France, Germany and the UK.
-The project was Western Europe's second attempt to develop its own launcher following the unsuccessful Europa project.
+The project was Western Europe's second attempt at developing its own launcher following the unsuccessful Europa project.
 The Ariane project was code-named L3S (the French abbreviation for third-generation substitution launcher).

-The European Space Agency (ESA) charged Airbus Defence and Space with the development of all Ariane launchers and of the testing facilities, while Arianespace, a 32.5% CNES (French government space agency) commercial subsidiary created in 1980, handles production, operations and marketing.
+The European Space Agency (ESA) charged Aérospatiale (whose former assets now form Airbus) with the development of all Ariane launchers and of the testing facilities, while Arianespace handled production, operations and marketing after its creation in 1980.
 Arianespace launches Ariane rockets from the Guiana Space Centre at Kourou in French Guiana.
+As a result of the merger in 2000 that founded Airbus, the new corporation's space branch and subsequently its subsidiary with Safran, ArianeGroup, took over the duties of the defunct Aérospatiale.

 Ariane versions

 Ariane 1 was a three-stage launcher, derived from missile technology.
 The first two stages used hypergolic propellants and the third stage used cryogenic liquid hydrogen and liquid oxygen (LH2/LOX).
 Ariane 2–4 were enhancements of the basic vehicle.
 The major differences are improved versions of the engines, allowing stretched first- and third-stage tanks and greater payloads.
 The largest versions can launch two satellites, mounted in the SPELDA (Structure Porteuse Externe pour Lancements Doubles Ariane) adapter.

 Such later versions are often seen with strap-on boosters.
 These layouts are designated by suffixes after the generation number.
 First is the total number of boosters, then letters designating liquid- or solid-fuelled stages.
 For example, an Ariane 42P is an Ariane 4 with two solid-fuel boosters.
 An Ariane 44LP has two solid, two liquid boosters, and a 44L has four liquid-fuel boosters.